SupaeroDataScience/RLchallenge/Mayerowitz/README.md

 # Approach

 This project implements a reinforcement learning algorithm applied to the following game: FlappyBird.
 The driving idea was to implement an algorithm working directly on the raw pixels of the board.
-Liberally inspired from the original paper from DeepMind [link](https://storage.googleapis.com/deepmind-media/dqn/DQNNaturePaper.pdf), we use a deep q network to extract the features from the frames.
+Liberally inspired from the [original paper](https://storage.googleapis.com/deepmind-media/dqn/DQNNaturePaper.pdf) from DeepMind, we use a deep q network to extract the features from the frames.
 Then we feed a fully connected layer in order to predict the probability to take each action.

 The results are quite good in general, but the standard deviation is important too.
 On the following training (500 000 steps), we did some evaluations (on 15 games) every 20 000 steps to observe the learning curve of the algorithm.